Guidelines and FAQs

 Eligibility

 • You must be part of a CAPC member organization to participate in Category 1: Clinical Training.
 CAPC member organizations are automatic participants.
-Course completions must take place November 1, 2022-October 31, 2023.
+Course completions took place November 1, 2022-October 31, 2023.

 • You do not have to be a CAPC member organization to participate in Category 2: Innovation.
 Initiatives must have started after January 1, 2019.
-You can submit your initiative now, October 1-31, 2023.
+Submission period: October 1-November 14, 2023.

 FAQs